Berm project on east side of school kicks off effort

 DeBest Inc., a landscaping firm located in the South Haven area, designed the berm and will begin earth work later on this month and plans to complete the project in the spring.

-South Haven Project CURB (community uplifting, revitalizing and beautifying) chose to tackle the berm because of the project location’s visibility and immediate impact to the school’s curb appeal, according to Susan Loafman, publicist for the organization.
+South Haven Project CURB (community uplifting, revitalizing and beautifying) chose to tackle the berm because of the project location’s visibility and immediate impact to the school’s curb appeal, according to Suzanne Loafman, publicist for the organization.

 School officials are excited for the first landscaping project to occur at the high school, which recently underwent $28 million worth of interior building improvements.